GetCider/zoobac_documentation/README.md

 >If you make certain settings in the BIOS, the computer will automatically turn on when the power is applied to the power plug (useful in case when the electricity was turned off)

 Now, we check the workability by rebooting the computer.

-If the computer refuses to see the system you will need to go to BIOS settings(F10 or F11 on Lenovo)